 This course is recommended for people working with food.
 Incidence of food borne illness is not declining.
 The Centers for Disease Control and Prevention (CDC) estimates that food borne diseases cause 76 million illnesses and 5,000 deaths annually.
 The Commonwealth of Virginia Food Service Regulations Governing Restaurants now requires that each food service establishment have a “person in charge” at all times that knows food safety.
 Passing this course is one way to demonstrate your food safety knowledge.

 4-H Youth Development is a comprehensive program for youth ages 5 to 18 to engage in hands-on learning experiences.
 Members learn how to make decisions, manage resources, work with others, and use effective communication while developing into contributing citizens.

-The 4-H program in Bedford County is an active and thriving program with multiple clubs and events for kids and families.
-There are a range of clubs including: Bedford Horse and Pony Club, Bedford Livestock Club, Bedford Shooting Education Club, Brook Hill Horse Club, Cloverbud Club, and Moneta Community Club.
-Each of these clubs offers a variety of activities for different interests and ages.
+The 4-H program in Bedford County is an active and thriving program with multiple community clubs and programs for youth.
+There are a range of community clubs offering a variety of activities for different interests and ages.
 Contacts for these clubs can be obtained by calling the office at 540-586-7675.
 Bedford County takes pride in its youth and accordingly, its 4-H program; please join in with any of our clubs, programs, and camps to see for yourself what 4-H and Bedford County can do for you and your children.